rohin-nayar/rohin-nayar/README.md

 ### Hello, I'm Rohin 👋

-- 📖 I have recently completed my studies, **MEng Aerospace Engineering at Imperial College London**
+- 📖 I'm an Imperial Graduate -  **MEng Aerospace Engineering with a Year in Industry**

 - 🚀 Completed my thesis on Hypernetworks in Deep Reinforcement Learning for Complex Adaptive Systems Control

-- 📊 Currently working on a macroeconomics dashboard for trading and investment management

 ## 📦 Toolbox